ST10252644/Cashoo_Part3/README.md

 • Page 4: Establish your monthly savings targets, including the minimum and maximum sums.
 • Page 5: Select a colour and hat to personalise your Chinchilla avatar.

 3. Home Page: Shows total spending, balance, and recent expenses.Users can access their profile, transaction history, and navigation bar from this point.
+The navigation bar can then lead the user to possible rewards, analytics from their entries or a categories page where they can view entries in an organised manner or create their oen category if they wish to do so.

 —-------------------------------------------------------------------------------------------------------------------------